CEMLYN BAY

 LOCAL FACILITIES NEAR CEMLYN

-The operative word in the above title is 'NEARBY'.
+The operative word in the above title is 'NEAR'.

-This beautiful beach and coastal area is on its own - like a few of the beaches down the north west coast of Anglesey.
+This beautiful beach and coastal area is isolated- like a few of the beaches down the north west coast of Anglesey.

 Cemlyn rewards you with peace and beauty.